Why are the lights being replaced?

 When will the project be completed?

 Installation is scheduled to begin in Q4 of 2017 and projected to be completed by the end of 2018.
-We will continue to provide updates on the progress on our web sites (cityoftacoma.org/url and mytpu.org/street lights until the project is complete.
+The project finished three months ahead of schedule in October 2018.

 How do I know if the street lights near my home or business will be replaced?